Preamble

 Neither House, during the Session of Congress, shall, without the Consent of the other, adjourn for more than three days, nor to any other Place than that in which the two Houses shall be sitting, nor any Session last fewer than four hours.

-Section 7: Rights and Disabilities of Members
+Section 7: Rights, Duties, and Disabilities of Members

 The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid out of the Treasury of the United States.
 No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened, and such compensation shall be no more than twice the median annual income of the citizens of the United States.